Make your own free website on Tripod.com

 My Resume

-LUIS ANGEL RAMOS IRIZARRY
+LUIS ANGEL RAMOS, Jr.

 Luis’s personal motto: "If I did it, anybody can.
 No matter what hurdles life puts in your way, you can make it.
 It is all about your attitude" [Attitude = 100%.
 If you add the alphabetical value of every letter of the word attitude you will get a 100 numeric result.]